-If you encounter this problem, please let us know the make/model of your video card and what video driver you are using.
-That will help us improve the faster version to work on more computers.
+If you encounter display problems or crashes, please let us know the make/model of your video card and what video driver you are using, even if Safe Mode fixes your issues.
+That will help us improve the software in future updates.